niklai99/ScientificComputing4Physics/docs/task3/intro.md

 # Introduction

-Welcome to Task 3 of the Scientific Computing for Physics Students course.
-This project demonstrates a complete, real-world example of scientific computing using C++ along with several popular open-source libraries.
+Task 3 demonstrates a more complete and practical implementation of basic software and project design.
 It is designed both as a learning tool and as a practical framework that integrates multiple components into one cohesive system.

 ## What the Project Does

 The project focuses on two primary operations:

 1. **Generate Vectors:**
-   The `generateVectors` executable creates two vectors (x and y) of dimension N filled with constant values.
+   The `generateVectors` executable creates two vectors (x and y) of dimension `N` filled with constant values.
 These vectors can be saved in either plain text format (".txt" or ".dat") or in HDF5 format (".h5"), depending on the file extension provided in the filename prefix.

 2. **Compute Vector Sum:**
    The `vectorSum` executable reads the vectors from files (using the appropriate I/O method based on the file extension) and computes their sum according to the formula: